-[T]o say that my lecture is present is just to say that I am lecturing-flat, no prefixes.
+[T] o say that my lecture is present is just to say that I am lecturing-flat, no prefixes.
 The pastness of the event, that is its having taken place, is not the same thing as the event itself; nor is its futurity; but the presentness of an event is just the event.
+The presentness of an event is just the event.
 The presentness of my lecturing, for instance, is just my lecturing.
 (Prior 1970: 247)